CHAUDHARYS1/Sprokets-/README.md

 Form validation was one of the things that I enjoyed the most because how good my validation were going to determine how good the accessibility of the website was going to be.

 If I were to fix something and do better would off course be my validations.
 Because I used Javascript as the main source of validations, I skipped over PHP’s validation.
 Knowing now that users have the ability to turn off Javascript, which can totally make my validation worthless, I will definitely be using PHP’s validations as well.

+MAIN FEATURES:
+  + Landing Page
+  + Signup Marathon
+  + Login / Register

+MAIN FOCUS:
+  + Web Accessability
+  + Javascript form validations
+  + PHP and database

+NOTE: To login, you can use an excisting account or create a new one.

+   EMAIL: test@test.com
+   PASSWORD: test

+You can view this project at: http://thedesignerisland.com/sprokets/